Jamie Wyeth: Style and technique

 On portrait painting, Wyeth said, "To me, a portrait is not so much the actual painting, but just spending the time with the person, traveling with him, watching him eat, watching him sleep.
 When I work on a portrait, it's really osmosis.
 I try to become the person I'm painting.
 A successful portrait isn't about the sitter's physical characteristics — his nose, eyeballs and whatnot — but more the mood and the overall effect.
 I try not to impose anything of mine on him.
 I try to get to the point where if the sitter painted, he'd paint a portrait just the way I'm doing it."

 Like his aunt Carolyn, Wyeth enjoys painting domestic animals, such as chickens, dogs, pigs, and horses.
 He pays particular attention to the texture of the animal's fur or feathers, the glossiness of its eye, the grass around its feet.
 To create the desired effects, he uses brushstrokes for texture and varnish for sheen.
 Wild birds that appear frequently in his work are the common seagull and the raven, the first of which also features in his Seven Deadly Sins series.
 Pumpkins also have appeared in several paintings, often carved into jack-o-lanterns as if for Halloween.
 Other repeated subjects include tree trunks, and their exposed tangled roots, or tree stumps.

-Since the 1970s, Wyeth has often painted on corrugated cardboard, liking the rough striated effect cardboard gives his paintings and now using an archival variant as a substrate.
+Since the 1970s, Wyeth has often painted on corrugated cardboard, liking the rough striated effect cardboard gives his paintings using an archival variant as a substrate.
 Wyeth has also depicted cardboard itself in conventional canvas paintings, such as the painting 10W30 (1981), depicting a pair of chickens nesting in a discarded carton that once had held 10W30 grade engine oil.
 He also uses thick, opaque watercolor pigments, straight from the tube, creating effects similar to oil paints.

-To minimize interruptions while painting outdoors, Wyeth paints from within an unassuming, weathered fish bait box, much like a hunter uses a hunting blind.
+To minimize interruptions while painting outdoors, Wyeth paints from a weathered fish bait box.